XPRTZ/zeeman-training/Labs/03-storage-account.md

   - Use the expression: `orders/@{body('Parse_JSON')?['blobName']}`
 - (Optional) Add another **Compose** step to inspect the full blob content

+7. Save and Test End-to-End
+- Click **Save** in both Logic Apps
+- Use Postman, curl, or the provided test script to send a request like you did in Lab 1
+- Verify:
+  - The HTTP-triggered Logic App accepts the order and stores the body in Blob Storage (with the expected filename)
+  - The queue-triggered Logic App picks up the message, retrieves the blob content, and processes it
+- Check the run history of both Logic Apps to see the execution details and any errors

 ## Summary

 You now have: